Can 2 users in different locations meet in a virtual surgery? AKA, Remote Telepresence or Virtual Telepresence?

 What separates Ghost Productions from other medical VR developers?

-Ghost Productions has amassed a significant amount of experience 3D visualization of surgical procedures and has creating it since 1994.
+Ghost Productions has been developing 3D visualization of surgical procedures since 1994.

 Commitment to Medical VR and Surgical Simulation

 This isn’t our side gig.
-Ghost Productions has a dedicated department designated to developing immersive surgical simulations for virtual reality.
+Ghost Productions has a dedicated department focused on developing immersive surgical simulations for virtual reality.

 Ghost Productions has developed its own suite of specialized tools for developing medical VR software.